mitmedialab/rr_audio_entrainer/README.md

 ## Setup and Dependencies

+### Python
-`pip install` the following libraries...
+`pip install` the following libraries (ideally in your virtualenv)...

 - aubio
-    - for pitch detection on the incoming audio
+    - For pitch detection on the incoming audio
     - GNU/GPL3 license
 - librosa
+    - Needed for some parts of the demo only
-    - to morph audio in python, no Praat
+    - To morph audio in python, no Praat
     - ISC license
+- portaudio
+    - Needed for PyAudio
+    - Sometimes pip has issues finding the portaudio.h file if you don't install this manually.
+    - On Ubuntu 14.04, you may need to install portaudio19-dev instead of libportaudio for it to compile successfully.
+You may need to sudo apt-get this instead of pip installing it.
 - PyAudio
-    - to open and read from the microphone
+    - To open and read from the microphone
     - MIT license
 - numpy
-    - because PyAudio uses numpy arrays for holding data
+    - Because PyAudio uses numpy arrays for holding data
     - BSD-new license
 - scipy
+    - Needed for some parts of the demo only
-    - used in morphing audio in python, no Praat
+    - Used in morphing audio in python, no Praat
     - BSD license

+### Praat
 To morph audio using Praat, you must have [Praat](www.praat.org) installed.
-List the location of the Praat executable in `entrain_speech.py`.
+List the location of the Praat executable in `entrain_speech_demo.py` and `entrain_speech_node.py`.

+On Ubuntu, Praat requires libstdc++ with symbol versioning for GLIBCXX\_3.4.21 which isn't in Ubuntu releases prior to 16.04.
+As a workaround, you can embed a newer version of libstdc++ from Ubuntu 16.04 for Praat to use.
+Run:

+`source libpath_for_praat.sh`

+This will add the newer version of libstdc++, which is in the `lib/` directory, to the `LD_LIBRARY_PATH`, which means it'll be loaded in preference to the one in `/usr/lib/` that's included in the OS.
+Note that this is a hack, and if weird stuff happens or some Praat things don't work as expected, this could be the cause.

+To check what symbol versioning your libstdc++ has, you can run:

+`strings /usr/lib/i386-linux-gnu/libstdc++.so.6 | grep GLIBC`

+## Demo

-## Usage
+### Usage

 `python entrain_speech.py [-h] [-p] [-i [INCOMING_AUDIO]] [-o [OUT_FILE]] [-d
 [OUT_DIR]] [audio_to_morph] [target_age]`